Grounded but Misleading: Evaluating Semantic Alignment in AI-Generated Security Explanations: Introduction

 \section{Introduction}

-Online scams have become a pervasive security challenge across emails (SMSs), short message services, and social media, resulting in billions of dollars in annual losses~\cite{FTC2025FraudData}.
-As deceptive content increasingly appears in routine communication channels, users must continuously interpret message credibility during everyday digital interactions rather than encountering scams as isolated incidents.
-This challenge is further exacerbated by generative AI, which enables highly fluent and context-aware scam messages at scale~\cite{gressel2024discussion}.
+Online scams have become a pervasive security challenge across emails, SMSs, and social media, causing billions of dollars in annual losses~\cite{FTC2025FraudData}.
+This challenge is further intensified by generative AI, which enables highly fluent and context-aware scam messages at scale~\cite{gressel2024discussion}.
+As AI-assisted scam detection systems become increasingly deployed, explanations are expected not only to provide binary warnings, but also to justify why a message may be risky.

-\textbf{Explainable Scam Detection.} Recent advances in transformer-based models have substantially improved scam and phishing detection performance~\cite{uddin2024scam}.
-In parallel, progress in eXplainable AI (XAI) has enabled these models to surface cues driving their predictions.
-Attribution-based methods, such as SHapley Additive exPlanations (SHAP)~\cite{Lundberg2017Shap} and Local Interpretable Model-Agnostic Explanations (LIME)~\cite{ribeiro2016should} quantify feature-level contributions, often revealing more systematic and fine-grained signals than human heuristics.
-However, most XAI techniques have been used for model inspection rather than user-facing risk interpretation, despite their importance in supporting users’ sensemaking across communication contexts.

-\textbf{LLM-Grounded Explanations.} Large Language Models (LLMs) offer a mechanism for translating model-derived decision cues into natural-language explanations accessible to non-expert users.
-However, without explicit grounding in detector evidence, LLMs may rely on parametric knowledge rather than the model’s actual decision process, producing unfaithful or fabricated rationales~\cite{huang2025hallucination,Turpin2023unfaithful}.
-Such unfaithful explanations can foster incorrect mental models of deception cues and undermine users’ ability to generalize risk-assessment strategies beyond individual messages~\cite{huang2025hallucination}.
-Grounding explanations in model-derived evidence is therefore essential for semantic reliability, though evidence alone does not determine how explanations are framed or understood by different users~\cite{Turpin2023unfaithful}.

-\textbf{Security Psychology and Individual Differences.} Variability in how information is framed and interpreted is discussed in \textit{security psychology}~\cite{Sasse2001WeakestLink}.
-Prior work shows that stable individual differences in risk perception and information processing shape how users attend to and interpret scam cues~\cite{anawar2019analysis,Cho2016Effect,tornblad2021characteristics}.
-These findings motivate adaptive explanation strategies, as a single explanation style may not be equally effective for all users.

-Motivated by the above, we introduce \textbf{VEXA} (Vulnerability-aware and Evidence-grounded eXplanations with persona Adaptation), a framework for learner-facing scam explanations bridging explainable AI and security psychology.
-VEXA supports risk sensemaking by aligning model-derived evidence with explanation styles reflecting psychologically grounded user differences, without assuming access to individual-level user data.
-The framework targets in-situ explanatory support for everyday digital interactions, positioning explanations as adaptive scaffolding for non-formal security learning.